Last updated on May 8th, 2019

-- Create professional looking email address, if you don’t have one.
-Don’t use funny email address like firstname.lastname@example.org or email@example.com.
-Cryptic looking emails also don’t look professional such as firstname.lastname@example.org.
-Stick to the simple name.surname format such as email@example.com or firstname.lastname@example.org.
+- Create a professional looking email address, if you don’t have one.
+Don’t use a funny email address like [email protected] or [email protected].
+Cryptic looking emails also don’t look professional such as [email protected].
+Stick to the simple “name.surname” format such as [email protected] or [email protected].
 Use this email address only for Australia related services such as job search, banking, rental search etc. That will reduce the clutter in your mailbox.

 - Make a list of things you wish to ship to Australia.
 This will help you later when you plan to rent or sell your house.

-- Make sure that the passports for all your family members travelling to Australia, are valid for at least next 2 years.
-That way you wont be stressed about renewing passports and updating passport details in your visa.
+- Make sure that the passports for all your family members travelling to Australia are valid for at least the next 2 years.
+That way you won’t be stressed about renewing passports and updating passport details in your visa.

 6 Months To Go

-When you have barely six months to go before travel, you must focus all your energies on completing big chunk of tasks.
-Most of these tasks are time consuming and requires a lot of planning, so prioritise them accordingly.
+When you have barely six months to go before moving to Australia, you must focus all your energies on completing a big chunk of tasks.
+Most of these tasks are time-consuming and requires a lot of planning, so prioritise them accordingly.

 - Book flight tickets.
-This is one of the most important and time-critical task which should be done as early as possible.
-In fact, I would suggest to decide a tentative travel date and book flight as early as 9 months before travel.
+This is one of the most important and time-critical tasks which should be done as early as possible.
+In fact, I would suggest deciding a tentative travel date and book flight as early as 9 months before moving to Australia.
 This will commit you to a day against which you can plan everything.
 Secondly, you may find some good deal or save a lot of bucks, if you book early.
-While booking the flight, in addition to low airfare, find the the airlines that has good baggage allowance.
-Usually, when you buy one-way air ticket, you get more baggage allowance.
-I got 45kg on first trip with Qantas while all the other airlines allowed 40kg only.
+While booking the flight, in addition to low airfare, find the airlines that have good baggage allowance.
+Usually, when you buy a one-way air ticket, you get more baggage allowance.
+I got 45kg on the first trip with Qantas while all the other airlines allowed 40kg only.

 - Sell or give away the furniture, electronic goods and other stuff which you won’t be shipping to Australia.